vobademi/FTEXX00-Ubuntu/README.md

 5. ***Configure for UEFI Secure Boot (Skip to step 6 if Secure Boot disabled):***

+> [!TIP]
-> ✓ Tip: This step is for initial installation only.
-If you're updating, you can skip this section!
+> This step is for initial installation only.
+If you're updating, you can skip this section.

 If you have Secure Boot enabled on your PC, you might see this line after running `installspi.sh`: